wavefrontHQ/wavefront-sdk-python/README.md

 ### Send Batch Data

-The following examples show how to generate data points manually and send them as a batch to Wavefront.
+The following examples show how to generate data points manually and send them as a batch to Operations for Applications.

 #### Batch Metrics